Ihab-ELAFF/Tumor-Growth-Simulation-Utility-TG-SU/README.md

 This utility is used for simulating the growth of any Tumor specially the Brain Tumor.

 ## About TG-SU
-MISU (Medical Image Segmentation Utility) is developed using [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) under the GNU General Public License.
+TG-SU (Tumor Growth Simulation Utility) is developed using [SharpDevelop](https://github.com/icsharpcode/SharpDevelop) under the GNU General Public License.
 It uses [OpenTK](https://github.com/opentk/opentk) for graphics rendering and visualization.

 ## License